The Infrared Universe: Mesoscopic Continuity Equations

+For observational bookkeeping we adopt the standard comoving chart on a spatially homogeneous expanding background with scale factor $a(t)$ and effective Hubble rate $H:=\dot a/a$ \cite{WeinbergCosmology,dodelson2003,ryden2016}.
+Here $H$ should be read operationally as the dilution rate of physical densities in this chart, independent of whether the underlying mesoscopic tangent law is strictly stationary.
+Let $n_X(t)$ denote the \emph{physical} (proper) number density associated with a locally conserved or effectively conserved charge $X$, with current $J_X^\mu$ satisfying the local operator identity $\nabla_\mu J_X^\mu=0$ in the underlying microscopic theory.

+The exterior sector accessible to a finite observer is defined by an operational partition of degrees of freedom into accessible and traced--out components.
+Let $V_{\rm ext}(t)$ denote the observer--accessible region at time $t$ (e.g.\ the causal exterior bounded by the operational matter horizon), and write $Q_X^{\rm ext}(t):=\int_{V_{\rm ext}(t)} J_X^0\,d^3x$ for the corresponding exterior charge.
+Differentiating $Q_X^{\rm ext}$ and accounting for (i) dilution of proper densities in the comoving chart and (ii) irreversible export of $X$--carrying excitations across the trace--out boundary yields the mesoscopic balance law

+The term $3H n_X$ is the standard kinematic dilution of a physical density in an expanding comoving chart.
+The remaining terms encode the open--system character of the exterior description:

-\begin{itemize} \item \textbf{Exterior loss flux \(\Phi_X\):} the rate at which charge--carrying excitations are transported into causally inaccessible sectors—such as cosmological horizons or, on sufficiently long timescales, compact objects—and cease to contribute to the reduced exterior density operator.
+\begin{itemize} \item \textbf{Exterior loss flux $\Phi_X$:} the physical loss rate (per unit exterior volume) at which $X$--carrying excitations are transported into traced--out sectors (cosmological horizons, and on sufficiently long timescales compact objects) and therefore cease to contribute to the reduced exterior state.
+Concretely, one may define

+where $k^\mu$ is the null generator of the operational horizon boundary and $\langle\cdot\rangle$ denotes the exterior expectation value.

-\item \textbf{Compensating source \(\Gamma_X\):} the effective creation rate required to maintain mesoscopic charge balance in the exterior description when \(X\)--carrying degrees of freedom are irreversibly exported.
-This term reflects the open--system thermodynamics of the exterior and may be parameterized in terms of an \emph{exterior entropy--exchange scale} \(T_{\mathrm{ext}}\), which governs the energetic cost of processing entropy through the open channel.
-It should not be confused with the radiative/KMS temperature of the photon bath (\(T_\gamma\simeq2.7\,\mathrm{K}\)), which acts as a passive buffer and need not control \(\Gamma_X\). \end{itemize}
+\item \textbf{Compensating source $\Gamma_X$:} an effective repopulation rate in the reduced exterior description induced by entropy bias under irreversible export.
+This term does \emph{not} represent a microscopic violation of $\nabla_\mu J_X^\mu=0$; it is the generic appearance of source terms in the dynamics of expectation values for open subsystems.
+Physically, $\Gamma_X$ is controlled by the strength of the entropy bias generated by export into traced--out modes and by the mesoscopic mixing rate at which that bias is realized.
+It should not be identified with the radiative temperature of the photon bath ($T_\gamma\simeq 2.7\,\mathrm{K}$), which primarily acts as a passive buffer for energy transport. \end{itemize}

+Equation~\eqref{eq:general-continuity} is therefore a \emph{balance law for the exterior algebra}: it describes the evolution of the observer--accessible density operator after tracing out inaccessible sectors.
+Global conservation in the underlying microscopic theory and mesoscopic stationarity of the exterior subsystem are compatible because they refer to different operator algebras and different notions of closure.